baratine/tutorials/08-pubsub/README.rst

 Prerequisites
 -------------
-This exmaple will show you how to build a publish/subscribe service for Java and JavaScript clients.
+This example will show you how to build a publish/subscribe service for Java and JavaScript clients.